Skip to main content

 note

-To add/append a new template to a device that's already configured with some, all the existing templates should also be declared along with the new one in the tedge config set command.
-For example, if template-1 is already configured on the device, as following:
+To add/append a new template to a device that's already configured with some, you can use the tedge config add command that will preserve current templates.
+For example, if template-1 is already configured on the device:

 tedge config get c8y.smartrest.templates